Search for value within a comma separated values in MySQL

 This function is used for searching value within the column that have comma-separated values.

-It returns 0 if it doesn’t find search value otherwise returns the position of value.
+It gives back 0 if the search value isn’t found; otherwise, it shows the position of the value.

 You can use it both for finding number or string from the list of values.